SPNHC 2026 Draft Program

 Co-organisers: Elizabeth Ellwood; Mike Rutherford

-Knowledge about our biodiversity, obtained from species preserved in-situ in protected areas and ex-situ at natural history collections is pivotal for its conservation.
-The goal for this symposium is to demonstrate how joint efforts from the collections community at a local and global scale can contribute towards biodiversity data collection and information dissemination.
+Knowledge of our biodiversity, obtained from species preserved in situ in protected areas and ex situ in natural history collections, is pivotal to its conservation.
+The goal of this symposium is to demonstrate how joint efforts by the collections community at local

 Session lead: Bailey Jorgensen (Alf Museum of Paleontology)